 One the inspection is completed and the report is delivered, you will have to decide on your level of interest in the potential property.
 Upon review of the aesthetic and structural condition of the property, you will need to decide if the repairs are minor enough to fix and continue the deal or serious enough to discontinue the deal.

 In most of the cases, homeowners are willing to make the needed repairs and upgrades to make the sale.
 While on the other side, if the homeowner is unwilling to deal with the problems identified during an inspection, you can even negotiate for reduced pricing.
 If you request the seller to be responsible for certain repairs, you need to notify the seller in writing of which things need to be fixed.

 The list needs to be accompanied with the inspection report which re-affirms the importance of the requested repairs.

 The inspection report can help improve your chances to sell the property.
 There are a couple of reasons why you need to go ahead and fix the problem before listing your property for the sale.
 The first and foremost is safety.
 If your property has a potential safety issue, buyers will be hesitating to take a leap, even if you offer a discounted price to compensate.

 You might also need to anticipate buyers request for repairs.
 In simple words, they might demand certain repairs before signing the deal.
 You need to carefully consider the value of the repair expenses before listing the property.
 It could cost you a bit up front, but as a result, you’ll be able to ask for a better selling price.

 No property is perfect.
-If the problems are identified during the property inspections in Melbourne, it doesn’t necessarily mean that you shouldn’t sell or buy the home.
+If the problems are identified during the property inspections, it doesn’t necessarily mean that you shouldn’t sell or buy the home.
 It’s just that you’ll know what to expect in advance.
 Hiring a local and certified property inspector will help to add the value to your investment.